beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 **Hello there, Beginner!**

 This tutorial walks through setting up a Svelte app running on Begin.
-[Svelte](https://svelte.dev/) is a radical new approach to building user interfaces.
-Whereas traditional frameworks like React and Vue do the bulk of their work in the browser, Svelte shifts that work into a compile step that happens when you build your app.
-Today you will learn how to create a Svelte app powered by Begin HTTP functions.
+[Svelte](https://svelte.dev/) is a new approach to building user interfaces; unlike many frontend frameworks that do the bulk of their work in the browser (like React and Vue), Svelte shifts that work into a compile step that happens when you build your app.
+Today you'll learn how to create a Svelte app powered by Begin HTTP functions.

 ### Prerequisites